jeremybatesDC/vueGridBaseballCard/README.md

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

 ### 2nd release

+- refine top tabs type variations

+refactor icon color stoke fill -- code is a mess but...

+- icons -- **TRY HUE ROTATE 180** want easy way to invert colors (or may need to help contrast a bit for now with lighter highlight color).
+Move some stroke/fill attributes into CSS logo position icons need color work (just don't want to bikeshed further on this)

+is there a tap highlight flash i can get rid of elsewhere? like on the tabs? it's annoying...

 - ?Get elements in cells to take full size?